jabney/swiftSet/README.md

 set.items() // => [1], this could also be ["1"] or [o1].
 ```

-##### The Object `key` Method
+##### The Object `hkey` Method
-This method requires that objects in the set each have a `key` property, and that the property is either a value or a function.
+This method requires that objects in the set each have a `hkey` property, and that the property is either a value or a function.
 This method is particularly useful when overriding an object's `toString` method is not an option, or when a set needs to contain [Mixed Values](#mixed-values) consisting of objects and numeric values and/or numeric strings.

 ```javascript
 var